Firefighters: House fire at earlier murder scene investigation in Inman "suspicious"; home fully destroyed

 Earlier Sunday, deputies responded to a death investigation on Waters Road that lead to the arrest of Willie Tommie Smith, 63, who deputies say called to say he killed a woman that day.
 She was identified as Brenda Kay Tanner, 55, of Inman.

-FOX Carolina has a crew on scene.
-We can confirm the house is the same home as the scene of the homicide investigation from earlier Sunday.
+The FOX Carolina crew on scene confirmed the house is the same home as the scene of the homicide investigation from earlier Sunday.

 According to Ed Hershberger with the Inman Community Fire Department, the blaze began around 9 p.m. and was a fully involved house fire.
 A total of 6 fire stations were involved in fighting the flames, and the Spartanburg County Sheriff's Office is also on scene.